ernstnaezer/SharpDXSharedResources/readme.md

 Exception
 ====
 !!
-Please note that the current code is not working yet.
+Please note that the current code is not working yet !!

 The following exception is thrown when opening the shared resource: